RUM Anomaly Detection¶

 Information Generation¶

-Enabling this option will generate "Information" events for detection results that do not match the above trigger conditions.
+Enable this option to generate "Information" events for detection results that do not match any of the above trigger conditions.

 Note

-If trigger conditions, data gaps, and information generation are configured simultaneously, the following priority applies: data gap > trigger conditions > information event generation.
+If trigger conditions, data gap, and information generation are configured simultaneously, the triggering is judged according to the following priority: Data Gap > Trigger Conditions > Information Event Generation.

 For more details, refer to Rule Configuration.